Oi Va Voi: Laughter Through Tears (2003–2005)

 The band recorded the album in the studio and had additional production from Moshik Kop and Toni Economedes (Da Lata) plus guest singers - Judit Nemeth, Earl Zinger, Lenny Breslaw (Drummer's father) and Mayer Bogdanski.
 The album had a strong urban production which was also complemented by numerous remixes which included Hefner and Matthew Herbert Big Band accompanying its release.

-With the professional team, a well-crafted product and a groundswell of following behind them, the band released the album to a huge response.
-The album came out in October 2003 with launch show at Bush Hall and was followed by a great press response (see below) followed by an extensive European tour in February 2004.
-So buoyant was the band that on returning to the UK they did a follow up tour May 2004.
+The band released the album came out in October 2003 with launch show at Bush Hall, followed by an extensive European tour in February 2004.
+So buoyant was the band that on returning to the UK they did a follow-up tour May 2004.
 This in turn carried on into the summer festival circuit, including Glastonbury, Cambridge Folk Festival, Big Chill, Larmer Tree, a whole host of others.
 After the UK, the band then returned to Europe to switch from venues to festivals for the entire summer of 2004 which saw them break into some of the larger festivals such as Exit Novi Sad, Sziget.

 After the album release and a year of touring the band returned to London, KT Tunstall finished her role within the band and went to do her solo album, Eye to the Telescope which was released by Relentless later in 2004 to huge acclaim.

-The band then set about auditioning new singers to replace KT Tunstall and started working on a new record.
+The band then set about auditioning new singers to replace Tunstall and started working on a new record.
 Sophie Solomon started to write for a solo project.
 Nick Mander went from managing elements of the band's interests and to stepping in as their manager.
 The band won the Edison Award in Holland.
 The band left Outcaste records in 2005 and went to sign with V2 Records and began to work on their second official release.